aeonyxio/svelte-flip/README.md

 A simple, light-weight, flippable card component written with SvelteKit.
 The source code and an example can be found in [this blog post](https://aeonyx.io/code/blog/svelte-flippable-card-component).

+SvelteKit packages are still experimental, this library will be updated as SvelteKit stabilizes.

 ## Install

 ```bash